tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   ![Instruction counting](./reven_ins_count_histo.svg)

-  Our intuition is now that there is VM whose entry point starts with `0x404000`, and single dispatch point ends at `0x4042e0`, recovering the original control flow is just a trivial task.
-But we do not understand how it works yet.

   **Remark:**
-  *The form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/), but we cannot observe this form in binaries obfuscated by [Code Virtualizer](http://oreans.com/codevirtualizer.php) since this obfuscator uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf) instead of switch-based dispatcher: the control flow to the next opcode's basic block will be calculated at the end of the current opcode's basic block.
-In some VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (a very nice writeup of this binary using IDA can be referenced [here](http://www.openrce.org/articles/fullview/28)).*
+  *Such a form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/), but we cannot observe this form in binaries obfuscated by recent versions of [Code Virtualizer](http://oreans.com/codevirtualizer.php), this obfuscator uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf) instead of switch-based dispatcher: the control flow to the next opcode's basic block will be calculated at the end of the current opcode's basic block.
+In some VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (there was a very nice [writeup](http://www.openrce.org/articles/fullview/28) of this binary using IDA).*

-#### Reversing the first virtual machine
+### Reversing the first virtual machine

-  The results obtained above gives us a "hint" about the kind of obfuscation, to understand in details how it works, we need careful analysis its dispatcher, whose the entry point is at `0x404000`.
+  Our intuition is now that there is VM whose entry point starts with `0x404000`, and single dispatch point ends at `0x4042e0`.
+To understand in details how it works, we now careful examine its dispatcher, whose the entry point is at `0x404000`.
 The first part of the dispatcher has the following control flow graph.

   ![First part of the dispatcher](./reven_first_part_dispatcher.svg)